-The new deadline to comply with rules in the 21st Century Cures Act (Cures Act) is April 5, 2021.
+The rules in the 21st Century Cures Act (Cures Act) went into effect on April 5, 2021 with a limited definition of Electronic Health Information (EHI).
+On October 6, 2022, the Cures Act rule will expand to include all EHI.
 However, because penalties for clinicians will not go into effect until further rulemaking, pathologists and their institutions have time to implement protocols.
 To guide your compliance, we have centralized related resources from across the CAP.

 The Cures Act Explained